elhub/devxp-auto-changelog/README.md

 ### Running in TeamCity pipeline

-This application integrates with the `devxp-deploy-orchestrator`.
+This application integrates with the `docs`.
 To enable changelog generation, place a .changelog file in the .devxp directory (`repo/.devxp/.changelog`).
 Changelogs will be included and updated in the docs page the next time the Publish Docs job runs(~every 3 hours).

 ## Manual usage